nWODT-Cobalt/markown-utilities/README.md

 Sample documents for development and testing.

 - `Short Specimen`: sample document of common Markdown tags; used to make the previews for this readme
 - `Long Specimen`: sample document of almost all MultiMarkdown tags, for more exhaustive work.
-The first half prints tags for completeness check, the second one prints long form text for typographic rythm check.
+The first part prints tags for completeness check, the second one prints long form text for typographic rythm check.

 Previews are processed (e.g. cropped) in a [private Figma document](https://www.figma.com/file/lLZWGpxAc71dB5p8mI8Lkn/Markdown-Utilities).